tokio-rs/website/content/docs/getting-started/hello-world.md

 example.
 This server will listen for incoming connections.
 Once a connection is received, it will write "hello world" to the client and close the connection.

+Before we begin you should have a basic understanding of how TCP sockets work.
+Having an understanding of Rust's [standard library implementation][TcpListener] is also helpful.

 Let's get started.

 First, generate a new crate.